Camden County Unified Hurricane Re-Entry Plan

 Updated for the 2018 Hurricane Season

 The re-entry plan balances the need for protection of the community while allowing residents and businesses to begin recovery.
 Local law enforcement will staff re-entry check points to restrict access.
 When conditions allow, access will occur in five phases, although modifications to phased implementation could occur if determined necessary.
-Residents and business staff are allowed limited access in phase 4 and 5 which may be initiated at the same time.

 Re-entry phases will be communicated primarily through the Camden County CodeRED Emergency Alerting system.
 All residents should ensure they maintain up-to-date CodeRED registration at all times.